eingengraou/eingengraou.github.io/zaponpi/index.md

 ---
-title: "Running ZAP on on a raspberry pi"
+title: "Running ZAP on a raspberry pi"
 summary: >
   Setting up ZAP on the raspberry pi.
 images: